AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 <img src="https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Flow_choke.jpg?raw=true" height=500>

-**Figure 13:** By closing this blue choke, backflow into the drip chamber could be prevented.
+**Figure 13:** By closing the blue choke, backflow into the drip chamber between experiments could be prevented.

 However, there were other scenarios that cause flow rates to vary between tests.
 When the team ran a preliminary test with fluoride and PACl instead of only water, the entire system had to be flushed.
 After adding coagulant to the constant head tank, it was observed that air once again changed the flow rate curve that was previously determined.
 A ball valve was added after the drip chamber to solve this issue.
 Closing the valve before emptying out the container prevented air from entering the tubing where it could then alter the flow rate curve.